Although it's not possible to haggle with a car insurance company, you can take some easy steps to lower your rates.

 |Coverage Level||Average Annual Premium|

-You can determine the value of your vehicle via the Kelley Blue Book and NADA online.
+You can determine the value of your vehicle via the Kelley Blue Book or NADA.
 If you decide to remove collision and comprehensive coverage, consider keeping uninsured motorist bodily injury and property damage coverage.
-This way, you still have coverage in the event a driver without insurance or insufficient insurance damages your vehicle.
+This way, you still be covered if a driver without insurance or insufficient insurance coverage damages your vehicle.

 It's also important to ensure you’re properly covered.
 Many drivers leave themselves and their assets at risk in order to keep their premiums low.
-If you have a loan or lease on a vehicle or your vehicle is valuable, you should carry collision, comprehensive, and potentially gap insurance.
+If you have a loan or lease on a new car or a valuable older model, you should carry collision, comprehensive, and potentially gap insurance.
 Without these coverage options, you will have no coverage in the event of an at-fault accident.